 I highly recommend these books.

 The Light-Hearted Astronomer by Ken Fulton.
-Reading this book first will save you a lot of heartache, not to mention dollars.
-Try and find this on the used market. just follow the link and click on the But at Amazon.com button.
-Despite being technically dated, the advice is still very sound and the book is a fun read.
+THIS IS A MUST READ.
+Reading this book first will save you a lot of heartache, not to mention saving you a lot of money.
+Try and find this on the used market at Amazon.com.
+Or get it through inter-library loan.
+Despite being a bit technically dated, the advice is still very sound and the book is a fun read.

 Nightwatch: A Practical Guide to Viewing the Universe by Terence Dickinson, Adolf Schaller, Victor Costanzo, and Roberta Cooke.
 Any recent version of Nightwatch will do.
 This is a great guide to viewing the night sky with naked eyes, binoculars, or a telescope.
 It is not a photography guide.

 Splendors of the Universe, A Practical Guide to Photographing the Night Sky by Terence Dickinson and Jack Newton.
 An excellent guide to photographing the night sky.
 It is well worth finding on the used Amazon market via the link below.
 This book was written in the days of film photography, but it is still my favorite.
 Just use the film speed recommendations in this book and set your digital camera’s ISO accordingly.
 And if you still shoot film, you will be in astrophotography heaven.